✅ Who this guide is for:

 At what age should my child start writing Nepali letters?

-Most children can begin tracing at age 3-4 with thick crayons and large dotted templates.
-Independent letter writing typically starts around age 5.
-Don't rush — pre-writing skills like drawing shapes and lines are equally important.
+Many children can start tracing at age 3 or 4 with thick crayons and big dotted letters.
+Independent writing often starts around age 5.

 Should children learn to read Nepali before writing?